swidler/roam-python/README.md

-	-r flag for using histogram matching in the pooled methylation function (default: true) -re flag for logging info--use when logging not desired -an flag for running annotation--use when annotation not desired
+	-r flag for using histogram matching in the pooled methylation function (default: true) -re flag for logging info--use when logging not desired -an flag for running annotation--use when annotation not desired -np flag for pooling methylation--use when a simple mean of meth vectors is desired

     The stages are DMR and fdr.
 (Extra functions that can be used here are permute, permutstat, and plotmethylation.
 For more details see “extra functions”).

     The DMR step compares the methylation of the samples and finds differentially methylated regions.
-It creates 2 text files in the specified dump directory (DMR_gen_<timestamp>.txt lists input parameters and results, while DMRs_<timestamp> has the data in tab separated format), and a pickled file of the DMR object in the specified object directory (DMR_obj_<timestamp>), for use by the subsequent stages.
+It creates 2 text files in the specified dump directory (DMR_gen_<timestamp>.txt lists input parameters and results, while DMRs_<timestamp>.txt has the data in tab separated format), and a pickled file of the DMR object in the specified object directory (DMR_obj_<timestamp>), for use by the subsequent stages.
 It also outputs a log file in the current dir (DMR_log.txt) with info about the parameters used and DMRs found.